The Madras drink is a simple juice and vodka cocktail. The refreshing drink is made with vodka, cranberry juice, orange juice and lime garnish.

 - 4 oz cranberry juice

-Top with the vodka and juices.
-Stir.
+- Pour in the vodka and juices.
+Mix well.
 Shaking really isn't necessary for this drink.